mrtoronto/ai_email_reader/README.md

 ## Overview

-This script is meant to help people clean out their inboxes.
+This script is meant to help people clean out their gmail inboxes.

 The LLM will go through your inbox deciding whether emails require action or whether they can be safely marked as seen.